R-Ramana/R-Ramana/README.md

       From a total of 383 projects, Knewbie was 1 of 6 projects selected by the School of Computing (SoC) communication office, National University of Singapore (NUS) and was [featured on the various social media accounts](https://www.linkedin.com/feed/update/urn:li:activity:6703488818370215936/).
 2. <b>[Sound Design & Entertainment System](https://github.com/R-Ramana/EE2026-FPGA-Project)</b> - Built using Verilog, Digilent Basys 3 Board, Pmod OLEDrgb 96 x 64 RGB OLED Display, Pmod MIC3.
+3. <b>[NotUS](https://github.com/AY2021S1-CS2113-T13-1/tp)</b> - Coded in Java, NotUS is a quick and simple, CLI-based, note-taking application for keyboard-inclined users.
+NotUS can also assist in planning timetables to highlight possible clashes.
-3. <b>[Alex](https://github.com/R-Ramana/Alex)</b> - Search and Rescue robot with remote navigation built using Raspberry Pi, Arduino and LiDAR.
+4. <b>[Alex](https://github.com/R-Ramana/Alex)</b> - Search and Rescue robot with remote navigation built using Raspberry Pi, Arduino and LiDAR.
+5. <b>[Real-Time Operating Systems](https://github.com/R-Ramana/CG2271)</b> - A remote control robot controlled using an android application via Bluetooth.
-4. <b>[mBot](https://github.com/R-Ramana/mBot-A-Maze-ing-Race)</b> - A robot calibrated to traverse a maze by responding to audiovisual cues.
+6. <b>[mBot](https://github.com/R-Ramana/mBot-A-Maze-ing-Race)</b> - A robot calibrated to traverse a maze by responding to audiovisual cues.

 ### Contribution Statistics